hubcapserf/jam/INSTALL.md

 ## 🎛 Available Commands

-1. jam help (jh) prints a list of all available commands.
+1. jam help (jh) prints a list of all available commands with a summary of the commands.

 ```
-Displays a summary of all available commands.

 ---
+## .jamrc has configuration for aliases.

 ## 🛠 Configuration